-Communicating with Empathy for Developers is designed for software developers, tech leads, designers and anyone else looking to level-up their communication.
-This six-hour, interactive workshop combines short lectures with hands-on activities that teach principles of empathy in relation to the way we communicate with our team members.
+Communicating with Empathy for Developers is designed for teams, team leads, managers and anyone else looking to level-up their communication.
+This three-hour, interactive workshop combines short lectures with hands-on activities that teach principles of empathy in relation to the way we communicate with our team members.
 Topics covered in this workshop include:

 Essentials of Empathetic Communication

 Empathy is the cornerstone of positive, effective communication.
 When we approach every conversation from a place of empathy, we are doing three things: actively listening to the speaker; minimizing our natural biases to what they’re saying; and crafting responses that our listeners can both embrace and understand.

 In this workshop, we will reframe how participants approach conversations in real time.
 We will dive into both aspects of conversation - speaking and listening - to improve both how participants receive and deliver information for optimal results.

 Turn empathy into an action-based enterprise

 Learn the tools to communicate with empathy for more positive, productive conversations at work

 Vulnerability is a powerful tool leaders and teams can use to enhance human connection.
 Most people, however, do not experience the level of connection needed to optimize production.
 According to Gallup, 70 percent of employees are not engaged or are actively disengaged at work.
 The result is that employees will be detached from their teams, and those teams will be less productive.

 Participants will learn the true value of vulnerability in the workplace.
 They will leave with the tools to create sincere connections with their coworkers as well as fostering a culture of forgiveness.